publishpress/publishpress.github.io/docs/development/tests.md

 ## Configuring

-The configuration is done creating a file named `.end.testing` in the project root folder.
+The configuration is done creating a file named `.env.testing` in the project root folder.
 If the repository provies a dist file for it, as `.env.testing.dist`, copy it and edit.

 The file should have at least the following settings: